makehumancommunity/makehuman-static-website/content/MPFB/FAQ/how_do_i_report_a_bug.md

 Without this kind of details, it is often simply not possible to figure out what the error is.

 When creating an issue on GitHub, you should get a basic template where these questions are listed.

+If you have the time, it would also be helpful if you took a look at [How can I provide more help with debugging?]({{< relref "help_debugging" >}}) and provided the information listed there.

 ## Log files